Every day millions of litres of water are pumped from the water supply system to people’s homes.

 All MidCoast Water’s treatment plants treat water to a tertiary level.

-All our sewage treatment plants operate under licence from the Environmental Protection Authority which sets standards for the treated water returned to the environment from the plant.
+All our sewage treatment plants operate under licence from the NSW Environment Protection Authority (EPA) which sets standards for the treated water returned to the environment from the plant.

 Over recent years many of MidCoast Water’s sewage treatment plants have been upgraded to provide a higher level of treatment and to be able to cope with growing populations – particularly in coastal areas.